 DNR forms may be known by the following names, depending on your location:

 In addition to a DNR form, the following are essential estate and end-of-life planning documents:

 What Does DNR Mean?

-If your heart stops beating or you stop breathing, a DNR form restricts emergency medical technicians or hospital personnel from attempting to revive you.
+DNR stands for “do not resuscitate”.
+If your heart stops beating or you stop breathing, a DNR order restricts emergency medical technicians or hospital personnel from attempting to revive you.